chengharv-pen/comp433_braintotext/project_files/README.md

 We also require ~50GB of available storage space to be safe.

-The user should clone this repository first. (if in Windows 11, please clone it in WSL2 and do everything in there)
+The user should clone this repository first.
+If the user is on Windows 11, please clone it in WSL2 and do everything in WSL2.

 ```
 git clone https://github.com/chengharv-pen/comp433_braintotext.git